howlettjames/Distributed-System-Presidential-Election/README.md

 # Distributed System for Presidential Election

 ### This is a project done during the course [Distributed Systems Programming](https://github.com/howlettjames/Distributed-Systems-Programming "Repository") taken at ESCOM - IPN.
-The purpouse of this project was to learn how to design and implement a Distributed System in C++ language.
+The purpose of this project was to learn how to design and implement a Distributed System in C++ language.
 It was accomplished succesfully having met all the Criteria and thus achieving a 10/10 grade in the subject.

 ## Task